Server-Manager-Dev-Team/Server-Manager-Bot.github.io/docs/troubleshooting.md

 ## 403 Forbidden

-What this error means is that Server Manager tried do execute an action, but failed.
+What this error means is that Server Manager tried to execute an action, but failed.

 ### Missing Permissions
 This should be self explanatory as it's a very common error, the bot is missing permissions to execute an action - or did but failed.
 To fix this, we recommend giving the bot `Server Administrator` permissions for an easy fix.
 Not comfortable giving the bot admin permissions?
 That's alright!
 We'll just have to take the longer route instead.